awezmm/CytoSkaler/README.md

 MPI provides mean pixel intensity values for a custom region overlayed onto the Antibody probe channel.
 Correlation Coefficients are simply the correlation values explained above between every whole subcellular area and the antibody probe channel.
 The binary segmentation figure will provide images of each segmented subcellular area.
-The subcellular segmentation color overlay will provide overlays of segmented areas over the whole cellular region.

 **Custom regions can be defined for calculating MPI by writing specifications, as separate lines, into the text box on the right, that appears when you click the MPI option**.

 Use the channel names you defined earlier to create custom boundaries and the 'U' and '-' characters with a space between every boundary and operator.

 The 'U' character represents a union between two regions and the '-' represents a subtraction between two regions.

-If you wanted the MPI of the cytoskeleton region overlayed on the Antibody probe, you would simply write: Cytoskeleton If you wanted the MPI of the cytoskeleton region (with the nucelus region subtracted), overlayed on the Antibody probe, you would simply write: Cytoskeleton - Nucleus
+* If you wanted the MPI of the cytoskeleton region overlayed on the Antibody probe, you would simply write: Cytoskeleton

+* If you wanted the MPI of the cytoskeleton region (with the nucelus region subtracted), overlayed on the Antibody probe, you would simply write: Cytoskeleton - Nucleus

-If you wanted the MPI of the cytoskeleton region (with the cytoplasm region added), overlayed on the Antibody probe, you would simply write Cytoskeleton U Cytoplasm
+* If you wanted the MPI of the cytoskeleton region (with the cytoplasm region added), overlayed on the Antibody probe, you would simply write Cytoskeleton U Cytoplasm

 Note that this can also apply to more complex defintions, with more than 2 regions, like:

 Nuclues U Cytoskeleton U Cytoplasm - Nucleus

 This would indicate a whole cell region with a subtraction of the nucleus region (a whole cell region is defined by a union of all subcellular areas)

 First this demo, let do two custom boundaries: Nucleus - Cytoskeleton and Cytoskeleton - Nuclues.